opensesamedoors/goMatrixC2/README.md

 - uptime: Retrieves the uptime of the system.
 - listwindows: Lists out all the window names that are visible to the user.
 - uninstall: Removes itself from the system.

+> ⚠️ goMatrixC2 is also open to contributions and suggestions, so feel free to fork it, star it, or open an issue if you have any feedback.

 ### End